top of page

 Introduction to Exterior Accessibility

 Accessibility ramps, handrails, and exterior accessibility construction permits in South Florida govern the construction of accessible exterior infrastructure supporting accessibility throughout residential, commercial, multifamily, hospitality, and institutional properties across Miami-Dade, Broward, and Palm Beach counties.
-Exterior accessibility scope includes accessible ramps providing wheelchair access where stairs or grade changes would otherwise prevent access, handrail systems supporting accessible circulation, accessible curb ramps at sidewalk transitions, accessible parking and routes connecting parking to building entrances, and combined exterior accessibility infrastructure.
+Exterior accessibility scope includes accessible ramps providing wheelchair access where stairs or grade changes would otherwise prevent access, handrail systems supporting accessible circulation, accessible curb ramps at sidewalk transitions, accessible parking and routes connecting parking to building entrances, and exterior accessibility infrastructure.

 Florida Accessibility Code for Ramps